 Lead scoring helps you determine which subscribers are your best leads based on their level of engagement when it comes to email and website activity, form submissions, and custom events.
 Say you run an online store and want to know when a lead is warmed up and ready to become a customer.
-Lead Scoring helps you identify those subscribers.
+Lead Scoring better helps you make those identifications.

 In this article: